BenGothard/zombie/README.md

 python upload_server.py
 ```

-Open [http://localhost:8000](http://localhost:8000) in your browser to upload a CSV or PDF file and view recurring transactions.
-PDF parsing requires the optional `PyPDF2` package.
+Open [http://localhost:8000](http://localhost:8000) in your browser to upload a CSV, text, PDF or image file and view recurring transactions.
+PDF and image parsing require the optional `PyPDF2`, `pytesseract` and `Pillow` packages.